Asbaharoon/Algorithms-/README.md

 # Algorithms-
-create algorithms for new hospital project create algorithms for Bank database project
+create algorithms for new hospital project, create algorithms for Bank database project